in-serinder/ArduinoMiscProject/Relay_MQTT_infce/ReadMe.md

 - ` ~status `: Returns the current status of the relay.
 - ` ~NO `: Sets the relay to ` Normally Open ` mode.
 LED is on when the relay is off.
 - ` ~NC `: Sets the relay to ` Normally Close ` mode.
 LED is off when the relay is on.
+- ` ~SW `: Used for short-term switch devices (such as desktop power buttons), the relay will temporarily close and then disconnect again after 800 milliseconds

 ### Results
 ---